 After that, you can rename and customize the button as you wish.

-Step 3: Add events – actions to button.
+Step 3: Add events – actions to button

-It’s important to add events – actions to the button to make it interactive so that users can interact with it.
+It’s important to add events – actions to the button to make it interactive so that learners can interact with it.
 To do that, select the button and access the Events – Actions section in the Properties pane.

 See Working with events – actions for more details.

-Step 4: Close Slide Master view.
+Step 4: Close Slide Master view

 Add Events – Actions to Questions

-Events – actions is an important part of creating quizzes.
+Adding events – actions is an important part of creating quizzes.
 Normally, ActivePresenter has default events – actions for each question.
 However, you can change it or make it more advanced if you want.
 In general, you can add events – actions to the question in the same way as adding events – actions to objects.

 Step 2: In the Properties pane, open the Interactivity tab, then access the Events – Actions section.